AlexCharlton/gl-utils/README.md

     [procedure] (bytevector-copy!
 TO AT FROM [START] [END])

 Copies the elements of bytevector `FROM` between `START` and `END` to bytevector `TO`, starting at `AT`.
 It is an error if `AT` is less than zero or greater than the length of `TO`.
 It is also an error if `(- (bytevector-length TO) AT)` is less than `(- END START)`.

+### gl-utils-mesh
+    [procedure] (make-mesh vertices: VERTICES [indices: INDICES] [mode: MODE])

+`VERTICES` is a list of key value pairs that specifies the mesh’s vertex data.
+It should be in the form:

+    (attributes: ATTRIBUTES [initial-elements: INITIAL-ELEMENTS] [n-vertices: N-VERTICES])

+`ATTRIBUTES` is a list in the form:

+    (NAME TYPE N [normalized: NORMALIZED] [location: LOCATION])

+where `NAME` is the attribute name (as a symbol), `TYPE` is the type of the attribute as accepted by `type->gl`, `N` is the number of elements in the attribute, `NORMALIZED` is a boolean value indicating whether the attribute’s values should be normalized (defaulting to `#f`), and `LOCATION` is the shader attribute-location of the attribute (defaulting to -1 and settable by `mesh-attribute-locations-set!`.

+`INITIAL-ELEMENTS` is either a bytevector or a list of `(NAME .
+VALUE)` pairs where name is the name of the attribute to set (as per the name given in `ATTRIBUTES`) and `VALUE` is the initial contents of that attribute.
+When a list is given and more than one attribute is given initial-elements, the `VALUE`s should represent the same number of vertices.
+Values associated with attributes that are NORMALIZED should be provided as floats, which are then normalized.
+If `INITIAL-ELEMENTS` is given as a bytevector, that bytevector is used as the entire mesh’s vertex data and `N-VERTICES` – the number of vertices – must be provided.

+`INDICES` is an optional list of key value pairs that specifies the mesh’s index data, if it exists.
+It should be in the form:

+    (type: TYPE [initial-elements: INITIAL-ELEMENTS] [n-indices: N-INDICES])

+`TYPE` is a type keyword (as accepted by `type->gl`) that must be a valid type for an element array buffer (i.e. an unsigned fixnum). `INITIAL-ELEMENTS` is either a bytevector or a list of values.
+If `INITIAL-ELEMENTS` is given as a bytevector,  `N-INDICES` – the number of indices – must be provided.

+`MODE` is the keyword (as accepted by `mode->gl`) that defines what the mesh is supposed to represent.
+Defaults to `#:triangles`.

+    [record] (mesh VERTEX-ATTRIBUTES INDEX-TYPE VERTEX-DATA INDEX-DATA N-VERTICES N-INDICES VERTEX-BUFFER INDEX-BUFFER VAO STRIDE MODE USAGE)

+The type of record returned by make-mesh. `VERTEX-ATTRIBUTES` is a list of `vertex-attribute` records. `INDEX-TYPE` is the type given to the `indices:` argument of `make-mesh`. `VERTEX-DATA` and `INDEX-DATA` are the bytevectors representing the vertex and index data. `N-VERTICES` and `N-INDICES` are the number of vertices and indices present in the data. `VERTEX-BUFFER`, `INDEX-BUFFER` and `VAO` are the vertex buffers and VAO created by `mesh-make-vao!`. `STRIDE` is the number of bytes between the start of consecutive vertices. `MODE` is the value of the `mode:` argument provided to `make-mesh`. `USAGE` is the buffer usage that is set with `make-mesh-vao!`.

+    [record] (vertex-attribute name type number normalized location)

+The type of record returned by `mesh-vertex-attributes`.
+Getters for all of the fields are provided.

+    [procedure] (mesh-attribute-locations-set!
+MESH LOCATIONS)

+Set the shader attribute locations of the attributes of `MESH`. `LOCATIONS` is a list of `(ATTRIBUTE-NAME .
+LOCATION)` pairs.

+    [procedure] (mesh-make-vao!
+MESH [USAGE])

+Create a vertex attribute object (VAO) for `MESH`. `USAGE` is the buffer usage hint keyword as accepted by `usage->gl`, defaulting to `#:static`.
+Vertex buffer objects (VBOs) are created for the vertex and index data.
+The VAO binds these buffers, and sets the vertex attribute pointers.
+If the usage is one of the static types, the vertex and index data of the mesh are deleted, as are the vertex and index buffers.
+Attribute locations should be set for the mesh with `mesh-attribute-locations-set!` before calling `mesh-make-vao!`.

+    [procedure] (mesh-vertex-ref MESH ATTRIBUTE VERTEX)

+Return a vector containing the values of the attribute named ATTRIBUTE corresponding to the `VERTEX`th vertex of the `MESH`.
+The result will be a srfi-4 numeric vector, corresponding to the type of the given attribute.

+    [procedure] (mesh-vertex-set!
+MESH ATTRIBUTE VERTEX VALUE)

+Set the `VERTEX`th vertex of the `MESH`’s attribute named `ATTRIBUTE` to the values provided by the srfi-4 numeric vector `VALUE`. `VALUE` must correspond to the type of the attribute, and should be the same length as the attribute.
+Using a `VALUE` that is too short is unsafe.

+If `mesh-make-vao!` has been called already, `mesh-vertex-set!` should be called inside a `with-mesh`.
+If `mesh-make-vao!` was called with a static usage, `mesh-vertex-set! will result in an error, since there is no longer any vertex data to set.

+    [procedure] (with-mesh MESH THUNK)

+Calls `THUNK` with the VBO of the `MESH`’s vertex buffer bound.
+If the mesh has been modified by `mesh-vertex-set!`, the vertex buffer’s data will be updated before the VBO is unbound.
+When the usage hint given to `mesh-make-vao!` is dynamic, `buffer-sub-data` will be used to update the buffer data.
+When the usage hint is stream, `buffer-data` will be used.

+    [procedure] (mesh-copy!
+TO AT FROM [START] [END])

+Similar to `bytevector-copy!`, copies the vertices of mesh `FROM` between vertices `START` and `END` to mesh `TO`, starting at vertex `AT`.

+    [procedure] (mesh-copy MESH)

+Creates a fresh copy of `MESH`.

+    [procedure] (mesh-append MESH .
+MESHES)

+Creates a new mesh resulting from appending the vertices of the given meshes together.
+The indices are also appended and modified so they point to the same vertices.
+The attributes of all the meshes are assumed to be the same, otherwise bad things will probably happen.
+If only one argument is passed to `mesh-append` it is assumed that it is a list of meshes.

+    [procedure] (mesh-transform!
+POSITION-NAME MESH TRANSFORM)

+Destructively modifies the `POSITION-NAME` attribute of `MESH` by the [gl-math](http://wiki.call-cc.org/eggref/4/gl-math) matrix `TRANSFORM`. `POSITION-NAME` must be the name of a three element float attribute of `MESH`.

+    [procedure] (mesh-transform-append POSITION-NAME MESH-TRANSFORM-PAIR .
+MESH-TRANSFORM-PAIRS)

+Creates a new mesh resulting by appending all the given meshes together, then transforming the attribute named by `POSITION-NAME` by the given [gl-math](http://wiki.call-cc.org/eggref/4/gl-math) transform matrices. `MESH-TRANSFORM-PAIR` and `MESH-TRANSFORM-PAIRS` are `(MESH .
+TRANFORM)` pairs. `POSITION-NAME` must be the name of a three element float attribute of `MESH`.
+The attributes of all the meshes are assumed to be the same, otherwise bad things will probably happen.
+If only two arguments are passed to `mesh-transform-append` it is assumed that the second is a list of mesh/transform pairs.

+    [procedure] (usage->gl USAGE)

+Converts the keyword `USAGE` into a OpenGL usage enum value.
+Accepted usages (grouped by synonyms) are:

+- dynamic: dynamic-draw:
+- stream: stream-draw:
+- static: static-draw:
+- dynamic-read:
+- stream-read:
+- static-read:
+- dynamic-copy:
+- stream-copy:
+- static-copy:

+    [procedure] (mode->gl MODE)

+Converts the keyword `MODE` into a OpenGL mode enum value.
+Accepted modes are:

+- points:
+- line-strip:
+- line-loop:
+- line-strip-adjacency:
+- lines-adjacency:
+- triangle-strip:
+- triangle-fan:
+- triangles:
+- triangle-strip-adjacency:
+- triangles-adjacency:
+- patches:

 ### gl-utils-ply